The Royal Tenenbaums: Themes

 Author Mark Browning also identified the dysfunctional family and family happiness as a key theme.
 Mayshark commented on the depiction of decline after genius, with all the characters being past the peak of their greatness and now being left "sad, individually and collectively".
 Browning assessed the Tenenbaum sons and daughter as child prodigies, with "clear-cut genius status".
-Ethel is not negligent as a mother, fostering her children's talents, though in dispensing money without question she may have spoiled them.
+Ethel is not negligent as a mother, fostering her children's talents, though, in dispensing money without question, she may have spoiled them.

-The children grow up hailed as a "family of geniuses", and when they face failure in adulthood, they turn to nostalgia, with academic Daniel Cross Turner remarking that the word "nostalgia" literally means returning home in pain.
+The children grow up hailed as a "family of geniuses", and, when they face failure in adulthood, they turn to nostalgia, with academic Daniel Cross Turner remarking that the word "nostalgia" literally means returning home in pain.
 The fact that the Tenenbaums dress alike as children and adults also reveals their nostalgia, and Turner connected Royal's nostalgia with Dudley's fictional Heinsbergen syndrome symptom, an inability to "tell time".
-Professor Whitney Crothers Dilley considered that confrontation between past reputation and the private reality is what moves Margot not to take the word "genius" lightly, and to deny she was ever a genius, despite Royal insisting people called her one.
+Professor Whitney Crothers Dilley considered that confrontation between past reputation and the private reality is what moves Margot not to take the word "genius" lightly, and to deny that she was ever a genius, despite Royal insisting that people called her one.
 Although the film ends without any of the characters regaining their lost glory, they form new bonds, particularly between Royal and Chas, or realize secret desires, in the case of Richie and Margot.

-Film Professor Christopher Robe commented on the loss of loved ones, particularly Royal's parents and Chas' wife Rachael, having an impact on the characters' depression.
-Royal's mother Helen O'Reilly Tenenbaum is rarely named, but her role in shaping Royal and guiding his behavior is profound, with Robe arguing this is signified by a shot of Royal under a painting of Helen in a World War II Red Cross outfit.
+Film Professor Christopher Robe commented on the loss of loved ones, particularly Royal's parents and Chas's wife Rachael, having an impact on the characters' depression.
+Royal's mother Helen O'Reilly Tenenbaum is rarely named, but her role in shaping Royal and guiding his behavior is profound, with Robe arguing that this is signified by a shot of Royal under a painting of Helen in a World War II Red Cross outfit.
 Royal's father is never named, but Royal also misses him; Robe further hypothesized that Chas alienating his sons after Rachael's death shows that family history is repeating itself.